Strykr-Ai/Strykr-Ai-Auto-Bot/README.md

 - Implement exponential backoff for retries
 - Consider using a higher tier Twitter API access

-#### Stryk.ai API Connection Issues
+#### Strykr.ai API Connection Issues
-If you encounter issues connecting to the Stryk.ai API:
+If you encounter issues connecting to the Strykr.ai API:
 - Verify your API key and endpoint URL
 - Check network connectivity
 - Inspect response headers for error details